FarsetLabs/farsetlabs.github.io/about/rules_and_policies.md

 These can be summarised in two statements:

-* Leave the space better than you found it
+* Leave the space better than you found it.

 * Treat others (and their stuff) as you expect you (and your stuff) to be treated.